SyedAsharTahir/Project/README.md

 Commit your changes (git commit -m 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Open a Pull Request.

-Please ensure your code follows the existing style and includes appropriate comments.
-Test thoroughly, especially for SFML resource loading and game logic.
-License
-This project is licensed under the MIT License - see the LICENSE file for details.